College Policies (Section 2)

 BP2.26: Code of Professional Ethics

 The Board of Trustees of Orange County Community College believes it is important to establish an official Code of Professional Ethics for the College to promote professional management of its operations.
-To further this objective, all employees of the College are enjoined to adhere to legal, moral and professional standards of conduct in the fulfillment of their responsibilities.
+To further this objective, all employees of the College and members of the Board of Trustees are required to adhere to legal, moral and professional standards of conduct in the fulfillment of their responsibilities.
 Standards set forth in this Code are promulgated in order to enhance the performance of all persons engaged in College operations.

-College employees shall demonstrate and be dedicated to the highest ideals of honor and integrity in all public and personal relationships to merit the respect, trust and confidence of all governing authorities, students, other employees and the public at large:
+College employees and members of the Board of Trustees shall demonstrate and be dedicated to the highest ideals of honor and integrity in all professional relationships to merit the respect, trust and confidence of all governing authorities, students, other employees and the public at large:

 College employees shall recognize and be accountable for their responsibilities as employees of a public community college: